-Acidic and metal-rich waters have also been projected for long-term seepage from the TSF (Table 5-10).
+Acidic and metal-rich waters have also been projected for the limited long-term seepage (through the HDPE liner) from the TSF (Table 5-10).
 However, as identified in the previous section the elevated loads for cadmium, copper, lead and particularly zinc in this estimated seepage quality may be driven by a particularly aggressive laboratory humidity cell source term that is based on insufficient data.
 It is noted that estimated antimony, chromium, molybdenum, silver and vanadium concentrations are primarily influenced by laboratory detection limit values in source terms.